marcusshepp/got_moves/README.md

-A webapp that acts as a center ground for all things cardistry.
+A playground for all things cardistry.

 - technical notes